Guide to Transferring a Property Title in Pennsylvania

 A quitclaim deed transfers whatever interest the current owner has in the property without guaranteeing clear title.
 Quitclaim deeds are popular for property transfers among family members, adding or removing a name from a deed, and transfers during divorce settlements.

 Each deed must include a precise legal description of the property.
-The legal description and description of the property must match county mapping records to avoid delays during recording.
+The legal description must match county mapping records to avoid delays during recording.

 Transferring property in Pennsylvania requires multiple legal steps completed in order.